Jordan-Heath/Jordan-Heath.github.io/README.md

+# Welcome

-## Explore My Collection of Projects
+Explore My Collection of Projects.
 Most of my work is not shared publicly.
 This collection does not comprehensively represent my work.

+## Completed Projects

 ### [Story Teller](StoryTeller/StoryTeller.html)